Brownsville Revival: History

 By 1997, it was common to have lengthy and rapturous periods of singing and dancing and altars packed with hundreds of writhing or dead-still bodies from a variety of ages, races and socioeconomic conditions.
 As the revival progressed, the testimonies of people receiving salvation were joined by testimonies of supernatural healings.
 In Steve Hill's words, "We're seeing miraculous healings, cancerous tumors disappear and drug addicts immediately delivered."
 However, the church told local news reporters that it did not keep records of the healings.
 In 1997, the leaders of the revival—Hill, Kilpatrick, and Lindell Cooley (Brownsville's worship director)—went to several cities (Anaheim, Dallas, St. Louis, Lake Charles (Louisiana), Toledo, and Birmingham) and held like meetings.
 They named this ministry "Awake America".

 The primary part of the revival ended in 2000 when Hill moved on to pursue other works.
 In 2003, Hill founded a church in the Dallas area where he served as senior pastor.
 After a long bout with cancer, Hill died in March 2014.
 Cooley left in October 2003.
 Kilpatrick resigned as senior pastor in 2003 to form an evangelistic association of his own.
-Until 2006, the church continued to hold special Friday-night services that were a continuation of the revival.
+Until 2006, the church continued to hold special Friday-night services that were a continuation of the revival, but amidst falling congregations, the church fell heavily into debt.